smartcavebot/vscode-transpile-panel/README.md

 - VS Code 1.85.0 or higher
 - Internet connection for translation API
-- Gemini API key (optional, for Gemini engine)
+- Gemini API key (recommended)

 ## Disclaimer

 This extension uses unofficial Google Translate API for the default engine.
-For heavy usage, consider using the Gemini API with your own key.
+We recommend using the Gemini API with your own key for better reliability.

 ## License